 See how SoFi Money compares to our picks for the best free checking accounts.

-- High interest checking account - currently 2.00% APY
+- High interest checking account - currently 1.80% APY (variable and subject to change)

 - As close to fee free as it comes